LOG IN

 30 January 2020

 As data and analytics in sport continues to evolve, David Smith of SAS highlights how the multinational tech company is enhancing fan experience, on-field performance and team operations through partnerships with British Rowing and the Orlando Magic Over the past 15 years or so there has been an explosion of data analytics in sport, as individuals, teams, organisations and even video games’ developers seek to capitalise on what has come to be known as the “Moneyball effect”.
-The 2003 book, and ... read more
+The 2003 ... read more

 Categories: Blogs